 The EPDM Roofing Association (ERA) is the first trade association solely representing the manufacturers of EPDM single-ply roofing products and their leading suppliers.
 ERA provides technical and research support to the public and the construction industry, and communicates the longstanding attributes, consistency and the value proposition of EPDM rubber membrane roofing materials.

-Over the past year, ERA has remained proactive in its efforts to amplify the voice of the EPDM roofing industry with technical writings and research, feature news articles, website enhancements and speaking engagements throughout the country.
+ERA has remained proactive in its efforts to amplify the voice of the EPDM roofing industry with technical writings and research, feature news articles, website enhancements and speaking engagements throughout the country.
 After having released a number of timely and relevant studies over the past several years, we are pleased to have become a valuable resource for weighing competing claims and providing reliable technical information to the industry.
-(Respondents to a survey sponsored by bnp media included ERA among organizations such as USGBC and NRCA – and ahead of SPRI, RCI, and ARMA – when asked to cite useful sources of information about green roofing.
+(Respondents to a survey sponsored by BNP Media included ERA among organizations such as USGBC and NRCA – and ahead of SPRI, RCI, and ARMA – when asked to cite useful sources of information about green roofing.

 LEGISLATIVE AND REGULATORY MONITORING